Rhadames Angelucci Interview 1/10/1978

 Angelucci vividly remembers Tabuteau using up and down impulses.

 Up – down impulses were to get the motion in the music.

 Tabuteau did not use tee long taa taa with Angelucci.
 It was long long daat daat.

 He used long for the slur.

-Tabuteau: 2 notes slurred, actually is only 1 note that is slurred.
+Tabuteau: if there is a slur on two notes, it’s only one note that is slurred.